Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 ### Setup

-Ensure your project has the following folders and files from the global folder structure.
-The three `.sas` files will need their init paths updated to your project, and those template files can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode`.
+1. Ensure your project has the following folders and files from the global folder structure.
+2. Update the init paths to your project in  `batchMode.sas`, `runBatchModeClearLogs.sas`, and `runBatchModeLogReport.sas`.
+Those template files can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode`.
 - \Programs
   - \Batch
     - \Batch Mode